 - IUPAC nomenclature

-- Common nomenclature of ethers follows the rule of naming different alkyl/aryl groups attached to the oxygen atom on either side in alphabetical order and finally adding the word ether to it.
+- The common nomenclature of ethers follows the rule of naming different alkyl/aryl groups attached to the oxygen atom on either side in alphabetical order and finally adding the word ether to it.
 For example, CH3OC6H5 is named as Methyl phenyl ether.

 - Ethers in which the oxygen atoms are attached to the same group on either side are named with the help of Greek numerical prefixes such as “di”.
 These ethers are named by adding “di” before the alkyl/aryl groups attached to the oxygen atom.
 For example, CH3OCH3 is named as dimethyl ether.

-- IUPAC nomenclature of ethers follows different guidelines.
-According to IUPAC naming, substituent group containing more carbon atoms is chosen as parent hydrocarbon.
-The other substituent group attached to the oxygen atom is named with a prefix “oxy”.
-For example, CH3OC2H5 is named as 1-methoxy ethane.
+- IUPAC’s nomenclature of ethers follows different guidelines.
+According to IUPAC naming, a substituent group containing more carbon atoms is chosen as the parent hydrocarbon.
+The other substituent group attached to the oxygen atom is named with the prefix “oxy”.
+For example, CH3OC2H5 is named as 1-Methoxy ethane.

 How do you name ethers in organic chemistry?

 Popular names are given to basic ethers where the alkyl groups bound to the oxygen are called in alphabetical order followed by the term ‘ether.’
 According to IUPAC naming, a substituent group containing more carbon atoms is chosen as the parent hydrocarbon.
 The other substituent group attached to the oxygen atom is named with the prefix “oxy”.
 For example, CH3OC2H5 is named 1-Methoxy ethane.